Other contests on April 20, 2024

 Standard QRP calling frequencies

-QRPTTF is an annual operating event to encourage QRPers to get on the air from their house, their backyard, or “from the field," and of course, make QSOs and have fun.
+QRPTTF is an annual operating event to encourage QRPers to get on the air from their house, their backyard "Outback," or “in the field," and of course, make QSOs and have fun whether inside or out.

 QRPTTF encourages participation by QRP hams of all skill levels.